cardillan/mindcode/ROADMAP.markdown

   * We should be able to at least partially evaluate expressions over variables with known constraints (such as "non-negative", "less than x", "integer", and so on).
   * Elimination of useless statements, e.g. `op add x y 0`, `op mul x y 1` or `set x x`.
-* Known constraints on variable values will allow better expression optimization, especially with booleans
+* Known constraints on variable values will allow better expression optimization, especially with booleans.

 ### Short-circuit boolean evaluation

 * The `and` and `or` operators will be subject to short-circuiting.
-All other, including `&&` and `||`, are always evaluated fully.
+All other, including `&&` and `||`, will always be evaluated fully.
 * Short-circuiting will be done by the compiler.
 Optimizers will look for opportunities to avoid short-circuiting for smaller or faster code.
 * Short-circuiting will never be removed for:
   * Instructions which affect the world, (e.g. `print`, `draw`, `ucontrol`  etc. - it is necessary to keep track of which opcodes do affect the world.)
-  * Useful (as determined by CSE data flow analysis) assignments to variables.
+  * Useful (as determined by data flow analysis) assignments to variables.

 ### Optimizing code for speed